rolandtoth/Blog/input/dotnet-model-generator-with-eleventy/index.md

 }
 ---

-Well, it's not just about lazyness but saving time and possible errors.
+Well, it's not just about laziness but saving time and possible errors.
 I often have to create .NET models, sometimes with many properties (20-30+), and also a custom DB entity that basically uses the same properties.
 After a while I realized that the process should be made simpler, where I just need to set the input data.

 Previously we (including our team) were manually duplicated existing files, and then copy-pasted DB field names and adjusted a few things.
 I took this step forward as I could copy DB field names (each in one line) then applied a regex search-replace and partly I was done.
-But I had to do this 4 times each occassion, and then still had to adjust some things and hope everything would be OK.
+But I had to do this 4 times each occasion, and then still had to adjust some things and hope everything would be OK.

 ## Choosing the weapon